 10. Check Site Speed

-Especially with Google’s rollout of Core Web Vitals, it’s incredibly important to have a fast website.
+Especially with Google’s Core Web Vitals, it’s incredibly important to have a fast website.
 If your website is slow, not only might visitors hit the “back” button because they find your website to be too slow, but Google might choose not to rank your site as highly as others with similar content.

 So, a slow website can be pretty bad for your SEO.